embed

-Storytelling, designed for the next generation
+Storytelling, designed for the social media generation

 About me: I’m Beth, a UK-based storyteller working across podcast, digital and social platforms.
 I love working on stories about how people are connecting and adapting in a constantly changing world, (especially younger audiences who are reshaping how news is found and understood).
 Here, you’ll find a selection of my recent stories and projects.
 If you’d like to collaborate, commission a piece or simply say hello, you’re always welcome to get in touch.
-Here’s a bit of background about me and what I’m currently looking to achieve through my work.

 Previous work: My most recent role as an Under 35s writer for WalesOnline allowed me to develop my own voice as a reporter for demographics becoming disengaged with news, from stories which affect audiences on a smaller scale, to writing timely pieces based on trending news and opinion articles which start a conversation.
 My pieces have reached millions of readers, and have been featured on news sites all around the UK, from regional websites such as the Manchester Evening News to national titles such as The Mirror, OK! and more.